External Fixation of an Ankle Fracture

 How do I prepare for surgery?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines you may or may not take on the day of your surgery.
+- Your surgeon will tell you how to prepare for surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+Arrange to have someone drive you home from surgery.

 What will happen during surgery?

 - General anesthesia will keep you asleep and free from pain during surgery.
-Your healthcare provider will align the broken bones together by carefully pushing, pulling, and turning your leg, ankle, or foot.
-He will try to do this without making a cut on your skin.
-He may have to make small cuts on your skin for bones that are hard to reach.
-He may use a fluoroscope (x-ray) to help him insert pins and correctly align the bones.
+Your healthcare provider will move the broken bones back into the correct position.
+He or she will try to do this without making an incision on your skin.
+He or she may have to make small incisions for bones that are hard to reach.
+A fluoroscope (x-ray) may be used to help your surgeon insert pins and correctly align the bones.

-- Holes will be made in your bone above and below the fracture using a drill.
-Screws and long metal pins will be inserted through the holes to keep the bones aligned properly.
-The pins will stick out through your skin, and other rods and devices will be attached to them.
+- Your surgeon will use a drill to make holes in your bone above and below the fracture.
+Screws and long metal pins will be inserted through the holes to keep the bones in the correct position.
+The pins will stick out through your skin.
+Other rods and devices will be attached to them.
 An x-ray may be done to see if the bones were set in the right way.
 Bandages will be wrapped around the areas where pins were inserted.

-You may bleed more than expected and get an infection.
+You may develop an infection.
 Other parts of your ankle and foot, such as nerves, blood vessels, ligaments, muscles, and bones, may be damaged.
 Your leg, ankle, or foot may become stiff, numb, and weak.
 Even after surgery, you may still have ankle pain or problems moving your leg or foot.
 You may have trouble going back to your usual activities, such as sports.